Power Line Communication and Sensing Using Time Series Forecasting: Introduction

-The second factor of consideration toward building our solution is the design of the cable anomaly detector based on the predicted and the measured PLCSI values.
-The challenge lies in differentiating between a cable anomaly and an inaccurate prediction.
-For this, we exploit the orthogonal frequency-division multiplexing (OFDM) nature of broadband PLC transmissions~\cite{IEEE1901}.
-We first divide all the OFDM subcarriers into several groups and average the value of PLCSI across all subcarriers within each group.
-This stabilizes the group PLCSI average, which then in turn also makes it more accurately predictable.
-With the working assumption that the prediction errors across the subcarrier groups follow a multi-variate Gaussian distribution, we determine a probable occurrence of an anomaly event based on the significance level of the squared Mahalanobis distance (SMD){~\cite{slotani1964tolerance}}.
-The significance level can be determined either empirically from the training data or theoretically from a chi-squared test~\cite{plackett1983karl}.
+The second factor of consideration toward building our solution is the~design of the~cable anomaly detector based on~the~predicted and the~measured PLCSI values.
+PLMs estimate a~range of { instances of PLCSI for adapting data communication} in~a~time varying environment.
+Some of the~estimated PLCSIs that shed direct light on~the~channel and in~turn on~the~cable health are the~end-to-end CFR, access impedance, precoder matrix, and~self-interference channel impulse response~\cite{yonge2013overview, prasad2016band, prasad2017digitally}. {However, several existing PLM chip-sets are unable to extract these parameters in~their entirety without additional firmware modifications~\cite{prasad2019fault}.
+In~light of this, we~consider the~use of SNRs instead, which can be readily extracted from current-day PLM chip-sets~\cite{prasad2019fault} and can be used for processing either locally within~the~PLM or reported to a~common location by all PLMs, e.g.,~a sub-station, for~centralized data processing.} The challenge lies in~differentiating between a~cable anomaly and an~inaccurate prediction.
+Furthermore, the~use of SNRs as PLCSIs introduces an~added challenge of designing a~cable diagnostics solution with poor quality information, since SNRs contain lesser insight into the~power line medium when compared to, e.g.,~CFR, together with being distorted by ambient noise.
+To~counter these impacts, we~exploit the~orthogonal frequency-division multiplexing (OFDM) nature of broadband PLC transmissions~\cite{lampe2016power}.
+We~first divide all the~OFDM subcarriers into several groups and average the~value of SNRs across all subcarriers within each group.
+This~stabilizes the~group SNR average, which then in~turn also makes it~more accurately predictable.
+With~the approximation that the~prediction errors across the~subcarrier groups follow a~multi-variate Gaussian distribution as in~\cite{o2016recurrent, cui2018anomaly}, we~determine a~probable occurrence of an~anomaly event based on~the~significance level of the~squared Mahalanobis distance (SMD){~\cite{slotani1964tolerance}}.
+The~significance level can be determined either empirically from the~training data or theoretically from a~chi-squared test~\cite{plackett1983karl}.

-We verify the feasibility and the effectiveness of our proposed schemes through numerical evaluations using both synthetic data and in-field data.
-For the former, we use a bottom-up PLC channel emulator to generate the PLCSI time-series data, which allows us to investigate the performance of our proposed solution under various types of cable anomalies in a customized and a controlled environment.
-The in-field collected data obtained from~\cite{hopfer2020nutzen} further allows us to verify our proposed schemes in the real-world, which indicates the performance of our proposed technique in practice.
+We verify the~feasibility and the~effectiveness of our proposed schemes through numerical evaluations using both synthetic data and in-field collected data.
+For~the former, we~use a~bottom-up PLC channel emulator to generate the~{SNR} time-series data, which allows us to investigate the~performance of our proposed solution under various types of cable anomalies in~a~customized and a~controlled environment.
+The~in-field data obtained from~\cite{hopfer2020nutzen} further allows us to verify our proposed schemes in~the~real-world, which indicates the~performance of our proposed technique in~practice.